-The adult moth has dark brown forewings, each with a white stripe along the inner margin, a pale yellow diagonal line, and a broad white arc from wingtip to tornus.
+The adult moth has dark brown forewings, each with a white stripe along the hind margin, a pale yellow diagonal line, and a broad white arc from wingtip to tornus.
 The hindwings are pale brown.
 The rest position of the moth is typically with the wings folded around the body, and the legs splayed out.
 The wingspan is about 1 cm.

 The species is found in endemically in

 and now by introduction in Australia in

 Tineid moths from southern Texas, with descriptions of new species,